How to Create a Photo Inventory for Moving Insurance

 Sortly is a photo inventory application that will help you manage your household items by storing their images in folders and sub folders.
 You can group your belongings in folders according to rooms or types.
 This can be pretty convenient even if you don’t have a lot of stuff and you’re moving into a smaller home.

 Also, this application enables you to input a lot of details and up to eight images for every item.
 You can also list prices and calculate the total value.
 Furthermore, Sortly has the option of creating printable QR labels for your packing boxes, which you can scan to see what is in them.
 They also thought of the items you may have loaned and created a reminder for when they need to be returned.
+Storing all information in one place will help you alleviate moving stress and stay organized, so this is one of the most useful moving tips we could give you.

 Use Sortly on iOS or Android